Psychology-PE (PSYD)

 PSYD-221 Developmental Psychology 3 Credits

 An exploration of human development through the biological behavioral, cognitive, sociocultural, and spiritual perspectives in a lifespan approach (from conception through death).
 This course is recommended early in the major and is a prerequisite for other psychology courses.
-(School for Professional Studies Course).
+(Professional Education Course)

 Prerequisite: PSYC-103C or PSYC-103